You can start a venture fund if you’re not rich; here’s how – TechCrunch

 — lolitataub (@lolitataub) October 29, 2020

-Thankfully, things are changing, with a growing number of ways that aspiring VCs can jump into the business who can’t write a big check.
-None of these approaches can guarantee success in raising a fund, but these are paths that other VCs have effectively used in the past when starting out.
+Thankfully, things are changing, with more ways to help aspiring VCs raise that initial capital commitment.
+None of these approaches can guarantee success in raising a fund, but they’re paths that other VCs have effectively used in the past when starting out.

 1.)
 Find investors, i.e. limited partners, who are willing to take less than 3% and maybe even less than 1% of the overall fund size being targeted.
 You’ll likely find fewer investors as that “commit” shrinks.
 But for example Joanna Rupp, who runs the $1.1 billion private equity portfolio for the University of Chicago’s endowment, suggests that both she and other managers she knows are willing to be flexible based on the “specific situation of the GP.”